arlenebatada/FREE-Backup-Application/README.md

 # FREE-Backup-Application
+FREE Backup Application backs up a given folder along with all its SUB-FOLDERS.

-FREE Backup Application is a console based backup application made in 'C'.
+It is a console based backup application made in 'C'.
 Even though it has been made in 'C', a C++ compiler was used for convenience.

 FREE Backup Application provides 2 methods for backup: